Harsger/ROOTpostprocessing/README.txt

  only root-file output, no plotting

--plotter: standard parameter-file -> takes 2D-histograms calculates mean, standard-deviation, median, minimum, maximum of bin-values stores results in TGraphs as function of specified values and plots combined graphs required options per histogram
+-plotter: standard parameter-file -> takes 2D-histograms (or text-files) and calculates mean, standard-deviation, median, minimum, maximum of bin-values (numbers in rows and columns) stores results in TGraphs as function of specified values and plots combined graphs required options per histogram